NurAbir/Pokemon-Battle-Simulator/README.md

 ### ⚠️ Disclaimer
 This project is made **for educational and non-commercial purposes only**.
 All Pokémon names, sprites, and related assets are **the property of Nintendo, Game Freak, and The Pokémon Company**.
-This simulator is a **fan-made educational project** and does not claim ownership of any official Pokémon content.
+This simulator is just a **fan-made educational project** and does not claim ownership of any official Pokémon content.